Azarenka, Townsend and the return of Svitolina: The super mums still active on the WTA Tour

 Vera Zvonareva got married and had her first child in August 2016 six years after reaching world No 2 and the finals of the US Open and Wimbledon.
 By then, the Russian had already fallen out of the top 100 for four years.

 After the birth of her child, the winner of Indian Wells in 2009 never regained her level but still returned to 76th place in the world in 2019 and was still in the top 100 in 2022 at 37 years old.
+In doubles, she is still ranked 80th in the world as of July 2023.

 The mothers we are waiting to see again